Colombia leaves pact recognizing U.N. court rulings

 In 2007, the court ruled in a long-running dispute between the two countries that three large islands of San Andres, Providencia and Santa Catalina belonged to Colombia.

-"The ICJ is not a biased court, and it followed established principles," said William Schabas, professor of law at Middlesex University in the United Kingdom.

-"In the long run the ICJ only benefits Colombia, and it's a shame they throw what amounts to an international law temper-tantrum like this," he said.

-(Additional reporting by Luis Jaime Acosta in Bogota, Ivan Castro in Managua and Thomas Escritt in Amsterdam; Editing by Cynthia Osterman)
+(Additional reporting by Luis Jaime Acosta in Bogota; Editing by Bill Trott)